Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 Oh good.
 The chase was on.
 Kiidaa chittered loudly, and plunged through the circle of traders and workers in the heart of the village, scattering them like birds.
 He’d *planned* this.
 First, he’d give Gour an easy trail to follow, then he’d *vanish.* Normally, there was no point in hiding from his big half-brother, as Gour’s sense of smell was just too good.
 But right now, he’d be totally nose-numb.

 There was a caravan visiting, traders with baskets full of wares.
-He slipped around one of them---spared a precious moment to give a friendly, chittering, *lovely* trader’s daughter a flirty nose-sniff---and then he was weaving between burrows and people, one ear turned backward to listen to the thunder of heavy paw-fall.
+He slipped around one of them - spared a precious moment to give a friendly, chittering, *lovely* trader’s daughter a flirty nose-sniff - and then he was weaving between burrows and people, one ear turned backward to listen to the thunder of heavy paw-fall.

 *Clever* Gour.
 He wasn’t just chasing straight after Kiidaa, but had gone sideways and around so he could keep up the pace.